unimarkup/specification/configuration/ignore-file.md

 To selectively ignore element types and attributes per output format, the output format may be used as prefix, followed by `/`.

+To ignore certain file formats for insertions, set the file extension after the insert-type and `/`.

 **Example:**

 ```